Skip to content

 2. Go to the working directory of Akkoma (default is /opt/akkoma)

-4. Copy akkoma.pgdump, config/prod.secret.exs[²], config/setup_db.psql (if still available) and the uploads folder to your backup destination.
+4. Copy akkoma.pgdump, config/config.exs[²], uploads folder, and static directory to your backup destination.
 If you have other modifications, copy those changes too.

 5. Restart the Akkoma service.

 [¹]: We assume the database name is "akkoma".
-If not, you can find the correct name in your config files.
+If not, you can find the correct name in your configuration files.

 Restore/Move